Mellophone vs. French Horn (What Are The Differences?)

 In contrast, the mellophone does not have all these challenges, since its mouthpiece is like an enlarged trumpet.
 Its embouchure is 50 percent lower and 50 percent upper lip.
 Also, it is easy for players transferring from other instruments, such as a trumpet, to achieve a great sound and note accuracy.
 Most directors use this as their selling point for the mellophone.
 That is because schools move musicians around on various instruments for balanced instrumentation on the field.

-See also Flugelhorn vs. Cornet (What's The Difference?)
+See also Mellophone vs. Trumpet (What's The Difference?)

 Using a French horn on the field can be problematic, since it is a conical brass instrument with a very small mouthpiece.
 Most musicians will tell you that it is difficult to play the instrument while marching, without cracking notes.